aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 1. In the parent class, declare the method as `open`
 2. In the child class, declare that you want to override the parent class method with the `override func` keyword
+3. In the overriden function, you gain access to the `super` keyword to refer to the parent class.

 ```kotlin
 open class ParentClass {